Gluten Free in Croatia 2025 – The Sightseeing Coeliac

 Due to the high temperatures and wanting to beat the crowds, we arrived at 7:15am which was the best decision.
 By lunch time we had completed walk C talking in the upper and lower lakes, before the midday sun hit or peak crowds when tours start reaching the national park from cities like Split and Zagreb.
 100% stay near the park if you can or set off super early as it really is worth it visiting early.

-Where to stay: Plitvice Miric Inn
+Where to Stay: Plitvice Miric Inn

 The night before our visit to Plitvice Lakes we stayed at a simple guest house which was perfect for what we needed.
 A clean double en-suite room cost us £40 and it was near the entrance to the National Park.
 We didn’t eat here but they were advertising gluten free and vegan options with advance notice so could be an option for an evening meal if you check their cross contamination processes.
 The owners were lovely and we would really recommend staying here.